someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ![Finished Dashboard](img/grafana_finished_dashboard.png)

 This is the actual production dashboard from a current Resoto user.
+It shows them the amount of compute and storage they are currently using, as well as the associated cost.
+It also graphs volumes that are not in use and will soon be automatically cleaned up by Resoto.
+They also have dashboards for quota limits and network related stats.
+Individual teams use these dashboards to monitor their cloud usage by exposing custom tags as Prometheus labels and filtering by team or project.

 They were nice enough to contribute [the Grafana dashboard templates](https://github.com/someengineering/resoto/tree/main/contrib/grafana-dashboards) so you don't have to create them yourself.

 But if you want to customize them, now you know how!